RakhithJK/FelisCatus-SwitchyOmega-wiki/SwitchyOmega-conditions-format.md

 @with result

 ; When this condition matches, the profile "ABC" will be used.
+@note Use ABC Profile for example.com
 *.example.com +ABC

 ; When this condition matches, the profile "DEF" will be used.
+@note DEF is my preferred profile for Google
 UrlWildcard: https://*.google.com/* +DEF

 ; Exclusive conditions still DO NOT have profile names.